 by Viviana Wesley PCI QSA, ISO 27001 Auditor – Managing Consultant, Governance & Compliance Services Cyber security is a moving target.
-The technology and policies that kept users, devices and data safe at one time are eventually compromised at some point by the growing skills of cybercriminals and technology itself.
-This is one of the reasons […]
+The technology and policies that kept users, devices and data safe at one time are eventually compromised at some point by the growing skills of cyber criminals and technology itself.
+This is one of […]

 By Viviana Wesley, PCI QSA, ISO 27001 Auditor The process of securing cardholder data is a shared responsibility amongst multiple parties that play a role in the card transaction process.
 They include merchants, processors, acquirers, backup tape storage facilities, issuers and service providers just to name a few.
 All of these entities play a part in […]

 Payment Card Industry Security Standards Council (PCI SSC) by Viviana Wesley, PCI QSA, ISO 27001 Auditor The Payment Card Industry Security Standards Council (PCI SSC) will be releasing version 3.2 of the Payment Card Industry Data Security Standard (PCI DSS) in the second quarter of 2016 and will become effective as soon as it’s published.
 PCI […]

 Author: Viviana Wesley, PCI QSA The Payment Card Industry Data Security Standard (PCI DSS) version 3.1 was released today outlining a number of important changes.

 SSL No Longer Considered Strong Cryptography Author: Viviana Wesley, PCI QSA In a recent bulletin the Payment Card Industry Security Standards Council (PCI SSC) stated that updates will be forthcoming to the Data Security Standard (DSS) version 3.0 – and very soon.
 The change is related to vulnerabilities seen with Secure Socket Layer (SSL) cryptography.